 We believe that the number of active clients is a key indicator of our growth and the overall health of our business.
 We define an active client as a client who checked out a Fix or was shipped an item via Freestyle in the preceding 52 weeks, measured as of the last day of that period.
 A client checks out a Fix when she indicates what items she is keeping through our mobile application or on our website.
 We consider each Women's, Men's, or Kids account as a client, even if they share the same household.
-We had 3,709,000 and 4,180,000 active clients as of October 29, 2022, and October 30, 2021, respectively, representing a year-over-year decline of 11.3%.
-The decline in net active clients is largely due to higher lapsed clients, which we believe is a result of the macroeconomic environment.
+We had 3,476,000 and 3,907,000 active clients as of April 29, 2023, and April 30, 2022, respectively, representing a year-over-year decline of 11.0%.
+The decline in net active clients is due to the addition of fewer new clients, as well as clients becoming inactive, both of which we believe have been influenced by the macroeconomic environment.